Introduction to XGBoost Algorithm in Machine Learning

 Here, the additive learners do not disturb the functions created in the previous steps.
 Instead, they impart information of their own to bring down the errors.

-Demonstrating the Potential of Boosting
+Demonstrating the Potential of Gradient Boosting

 Consider the following data where the years of experience is predictor variable and salary (in thousand dollars) is the target.
-Using regression trees as base learners, we can create a model to predict the salary.
+Using regression trees as base learners, we can create an ensemble model to predict the salary.
 For the sake of simplicity, we can choose square loss as our loss function and our objective would be to minimize the square error.

 As the first step, the model should be initialized with a function F0(x).
 F0(x) should be a function which minimizes the loss function or MSE (mean squared error), in this case: